Key HR Facts – updated for 06/11/2018

 - Compensation up to 8 weeks of pay £4,064 (£3,912)

 Maximum = £28 (£27) per day

 Limit of 5 days pay in any 3 month rolling period.

-Employer who agree to pay The Living Wage are expected to implement payment by the end of the financial year.
+Employers who agree to pay The Living Wage are expected to implement payment by 1st May of the following year.

 National Minimum Wage

 25 years and over ** £7.83 (£7.50)

 ** The above rate is known as the National Living Wage.